Invisible E-commerce Profit Killers & How to Fix Them

 Crawler vs Scraper (Founder Edition)

-Here’s the simplest way I explain it to founders:
+Here’s the simplest way we explain it to founders:

 A crawler finds the problems.
 A scraper describes the problems.

-The crawler maps your entire site, detects what’s broken, and shows you exactly where issues live- missing links, slow pages, empty descriptions, orphaned URLs.
+The crawler maps our entire site, detects what’s broken, and shows us exactly where issues live—missing links, slow pages, empty descriptions, orphaned URLs.
 The scraper then digs deeper, pulling structured data that explains why those issues exist.
-Together - through structured web crawling - they give you visibility.
+Together, through structured web crawling, they give us visibility.

 Crawler says: